Brother (2000 film)

 Brother (ブラザー, Burazā) is a 2000 crime film starring, written, directed, and edited by Takeshi Kitano.
 The film premiered on September 7, 2000 at the Venice Film Festival.
 The plot centers on a mature yakuza gangster who has to flee to America, where he unites forces with his little brother and his brother’s gang in Los Angeles.

 It is the only American production directed by Kitano and also the only such film in which he starred.

 Plot

 Yamamoto (Takeshi Kitano) is a brutal and experienced yakuza enforcer whose boss was killed and whose clan was defeated in a criminal war with a rival family.
 Surviving clan members have few options: either to join the winners, reconciling with shame and distrust, or to die by committing seppuku.
 Yamamoto, however, decides to escape to Los Angeles along with his associate Kato (Susumu Terajima).
 There he finds his estranged half-brother Ken (Claude Maki), who runs a small-time drug business together with his local African-American friends.
 At the first meeting, Yamamoto badly hurts one of them, Denny (Omar Epps), for an attempt to scam him.
-Later, Denny becomes one of the Yamamoto's closest friends and associates.
+Later, after Ken invites Yamamoto into his home, the two are left alone and play a game in which Yamamoto secretly cheats by puncturing the cup, winning against Denny, who does not initially realize he is the same man who attacked him earlier.
+Despite this, Denny later becomes one of Yamamoto’s closest friends and associates.